nskicpp/writeups/lessons/02-what-is-c++.md

     the operation each value appears on doesn't matter.
 Let's say one of the elements of `A` represents +∞.
-In this case, the result is going to be +∞ (so long as we don't have -∞ or don't care about in determinant results).
+In this case, the result is going to be +∞ (so long as we don't have -∞ or don't care about indeterminate results).
 So if adding is expensive, it might make sense to reorder the addition so that the infinities are at the front of the array: then, we check whether the accumulator is ∞, and if it is, we don't need to do an expensive addition.
 This